 - a short walk

 Read more about physical activity for children and young people.

 Positive feedback is important.
 Praise your child's efforts and your own efforts, no matter how small.

-This will build your child's confidence that they can manage their anger.
+This will build your child's confidence in their ability to manage their anger.
 It will also help them feel that you're both learning together.

-If you're concerned your child's anger is harmful to them or people around them, you can:
+If you're concerned your child's anger is harmful to them or people around them, you could talk to a:

 If necessary, a GP may refer your child to a local children and young people's mental health service (CYPMHS) for specialist help.

 CYPMHS is used as a term for all services that work with children and young people who have difficulties with their emotional or behavioural wellbeing.